hopfenspace/MateBot/docs/source/database.rst

 The `communistic` flag is a boolean value.
 If it's ``false``, then the collective operation is a payment.
 Otherwise it is a communism (``true``).
-Remember that the `externs` counter will be ignored on payments.
+Remember that the `externals` counter will be ignored on payments.

 The field `creator` stores the user ID of the user who has started the collective operation.
 One user may only have one active collective